Trequetrum/blog-onesmallstep/content/types-intro.md

 ## Motivating the use of types

-Lets jump into a simple (although contrived) example of how this might be helpful.
-Here's a simple function you often find in the opening chapters of a introduction to python book:
+Lets jump into a simple (although contrived) example using a less expressive type system to demonstrate how this might be helpful.
+Here's a simple function you might find in the opening chapters of an *Introduction to Python* book:

 ```Python
 def factorial(n):